MetanoKid/coding-scars/_posts/2017-06-26-memory-manager-1.md

 ON_ALL            -> 0111 (7)
 {% endhighlight %}

-We're then creating two enumerations from this data: one to store the bitmask and one to store the thrashing value.
+We're then creating two enumerations from this data: one to store the bitmask and one to store the trashing value.
 And both enumerations come from the same data we shown in the macro.
 Let's define them as:

 {% highlight c++ %}
-enum class eThrashing
+enum class eTrashing
 {
 #define TO(ID, MASK, HEX_VALUE) ID = MASK,
-    MemoryManagerThrashingOptions
+    MemoryManagerTrashingOptions
 #undef TO
 };

-enum class eThrashingValue
+enum class eTrashingValue
 {
 #define TO(ID, MASK, HEX_VALUE) ID = HEX_VALUE,
-    MemoryManagerThrashingOptions
+    MemoryManagerTrashingOptions
 #undef TO
 };
 {% endhighlight %}

-Now we can modify our constructor to receive the thrashing mask, so we can have different configurations:
+Now we can modify our constructor to receive the trashing mask, so we can have different configurations:

 {% highlight c++ %}
-cMemoryManager(unsigned int bytes, eThrashing thrashing = eThrashing::ON_ALL);
+cMemoryManager(unsigned int bytes, eTrashing trashing = eTrashing::ON_ALL);
 {% endhighlight %}

 And finally, we can apply it!
 Let's modify our constructor to check for this mask and apply the correct value:

 {% highlight c++ %}
-cMemoryManager::cMemoryManager(unsigned int bytes, eThrashing thrashing) :
+cMemoryManager::cMemoryManager(unsigned int bytes, eTrashing trashing) :
     m_memory(nullptr),
     m_totalBytesCount(bytes),
-    m_thrashing(thrashing)
+    m_trashing(trashing)
 {
     m_memory = ::new unsigned char[bytes];

-    if (static_cast<int>(m_thrashing) & static_cast<int>(eThrashing::ON_INITIALIZATION))
+    if (static_cast<int>(m_trashing) & static_cast<int>(eTrashing::ON_INITIALIZATION))
     {
-        memset(m_memory, static_cast<int>(eThrashingValue::ON_INITIALIZATION), m_totalBytesCount);
+        memset(m_memory, static_cast<int>(eTrashingValue::ON_INITIALIZATION), m_totalBytesCount);
     }
 }
 {% endhighlight %}